 - Modern large pane glazing style

-- Double hinged doors, fully glazed with high security mortice lock and lever handles
+- 2 sets of double hinged doors, fully glazed with high security mortice lock and lever handles

 - Double door width 4'0" (1210mm)